MichealGeorgeJ/Day6/README.md

-# This file contains task based on class
+# This file contains task based on class and object